SAP splashes out in cloud-computing frenzy

-FRANKFURT/NEW YORK SAP AG's $3.4 billion takeover of SuccessFactors will help it keep up with peers in the frenzied race for cloud-computing business, even if the price paid is very high at first glance, analysts said on Monday.
+FRANKFURT SAP's (SAPG.DE) $3.4 billion takeover of SuccessFactors SFSF.N will help it keep up with peers in the frenzied race for cloud-computing business, even if the price it paid is very high at first glance, analysts said on Monday.

 "We believe SuccessFactors could be a very good strategic fit for SAP in the cloud sector and we prefer the decision to grow externally in this booming area," DZ Bank analyst Oliver Finger said.